 Blue Mountains National Park

-Renowned for the Three Sisters rock formation, the Blue Mountains National Park incorporates many other spectacular landmarks and offers opportunities for exploration and immersion into nature.
+There are rock formations, then there’s the Three Sisters, arguably the most recognised attraction in the Blue Mountains National Park.
+But this immense swathe of protected parkland also incorporates many other spectacular landmarks, with endless opportunities for exploration and immersion into nature.
 Enjoy exhilarating walks, discover Aboriginal history, hike to tumbling waterfalls and enjoy picnics in parks with stunning, far-reaching vistas of ancient escarpments and forest-clad valleys.

 Check in & learn

 Begin your exploration of the Blue Mountains National Park at the Heritage Centre at Blackheath.
-Run by the National Parks and Wildlife Service, here you will find maps, information and local history and art displays; and if you’re heading off on a long hike, you should register your intentions here.
+Run by the National Parks and Wildlife Service, this base delivers a wealth of information about the area.
+Here, you will find maps, information, local history and art displays; and if you’re heading off on a long hike, you should register your intentions here so someone knows where you’re going.
+Don't miss the enlightening Outside In exhibit, which reveals the landscapes of the Grose Valley through Aboriginal eyes.

 Echoes of the past